salyh/elasticsearch-beyond-basicauthentication/README.md

 * import pki-scripts/client.p12 into firefox and try again
 * You should be authenticated as "Mister Spock"

-To get access via kerberos copy the /etc/krb5.conf from the vagrant box to your host system and
+To get access via kerberos copy the /etc/krb5.conf from the vagrant box to your host system (tested on OS X) and

-* In Firefox ass "localhost" to allowed URLs like described [here](https://ping.force.com/Support/PingFederate/Integrations/How-to-configure-supported-browsers-for-Kerberos-NTLM)
+* In Firefox add "localhost" to allowed URLs like described [here](https://ping.force.com/Support/PingFederate/Integrations/How-to-configure-supported-browsers-for-Kerberos-NTLM)
 * kinit luke@EXAMPLE.COM
 * Password is: lukepwd
 * Open https://localhost:9200/_logininfo?pretty